 Inside the brown cardboard box that arrived was the actual box that housed the grinder.
 Even though it’s less environmentally-friendly, double-boxing is quite common for online deliveries and I can understand why, given the dented condition of the outer box.

 The grinder itself was satisfyingly heavy and was very sturdy as I held it in my hands.
 My timer scale said that it weighed 799.8 grams and it definitely felt like it did.
-The brushed stainless steel was beautiful and the rubber grip was very grippy.
+The brushed metal outer body was beautiful and the rubber grip was very grippy.
 I attached the grind handle and there was practically no resistance as I made a few bean-less test revolutions.

 They say that first impressions are the most important, and the 1Zpresso JX-Pro definitely aced it.